damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 * have deep knowledge of GitLab internals and a variety of possible configurations
 * help hire and train new Service Engineers
 * are a go-to person for the other Service Engineers when they face tough challenges
-* improve the support process (Optimize Zendesk flow, suggest rake task additions)
+* improve the support process (Optimize ZenDesk flow, suggest rake task additions)
 * write blog articles
 * take ownership of documentation and feature requests that is based on customer interactions
 * create merge requests to fix bugs